 Revenue primarily consists of merchandise sales and is reduced by incentive discounts and sales returns to arrive at net sales.
 Revenue is recorded when delivery to the customer has occurred.
 Delivery is considered to have occurred when the customer takes title and assumes the risks and rewards of ownership, which is on the date of shipment.
 HSNi's sales policy allows customers to return merchandise for a full refund or exchange, subject to pre-established time restrictions.
 Allowances for returned merchandise and other adjustments (including reimbursed shipping and handling costs) are provided based upon past experience.
-HSNi believes that actual returns of product sales have not materially varied from estimates in any of the periods presented.
-HSNi's estimated return rates were 18.2%, 17.8% and 17.8% in 2011, 2010 and 2009, respectively.
+Actual returns of product sales have not materially varied from estimates in any of the periods presented.
+HSNi's estimated return rates were 17.8%, 18.5%, and 17.9% in 2012, 2011, and 2010, respectively.
 Sales taxes collected are not included in revenue.